-If you'd like to check out the art history degree program for yourself, just let your Admissions counselor know that you'd like to sit in on an Art History class during a campus visit, and we'll take it from there.
+If you'd like to check out the art history program for yourself, just let us know.
+We strongly encourage prospective students to come sit in on an Art History class during a campus visit so you can experience for yourself the Ambrose difference.